 In the older, non-AF SLR, here's a brief rundown on what fits what:

-used on the East German Contax S and D cameras.
+Pentax Screw mount (also called Universal thread, M-42 mount) was actually first used on the East German Contax S and D cameras.
 The basic thread mount fits

 Pentax F and ES had an extra cam for full-aperture metering.